roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Fortunately, support for the British Gas Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
 This should allow me achieve my aim of controlling my system 'locally'.

-This github 'gist' is a repository of my Hive controller testing and findings over the last couple of weeks.
+This is a repository of my node-RED flow and notes regarding my Hive Active controller testing and findings over the last couple of weeks.
 Some of it may be just plain wrong.
-However my Domoticz system has been working fine for a few days using the mqtt publish messages found in the node-RED flow attached.
+However my Domoticz system has been working fine for a few days using the mqtt publish messages found in the node-RED flow.

 Feel free to re-use any of the information here if it helps, but be sure to run your own tests and ensure that any of this is 'fit for your purpose'.